achtnullzwei/A1TV_EPG/README.md

 v.01 Very early version.
 Only for testing

-Python2.7 Packages on Ubuntu bionic needed so far: requests
+ATM requires python3 on ubuntu bionic